 There are more ways to make money online than we can count.
 There are tons of different marketing strategies.
 But we cannot do them all.

 That’s why it’s essential to focus on YOUR plan and not get sidetracked.

 I have to fight bad habits just like everyone.

 But I will say this: The ability to consistently work my business plan is probably the #1 deciding factor to my online success.

 It may take me an hour to complete a ten minute task (because I’m off on bunny trails) but if I have a plan to interact on social media for 15 minutes each day, or get a blog post done every Wednesday, or whatever..
 I do get it accomplished.

 I didn’t realize until I started working with other people, that many bloggers do not work on their business consistently.

+A successful business is not hit or miss.
+You must work at it consistently.
 Even if you commit to one hour a day completing specific tasks, you will get ahead and your business will progress.

 Schedule what you know you can complete, and then add to it as you establish good working habits.

 Your dream.. your blog, a successful blog.. it’s worth it, right?